-The Chief of Police or the authorized designee should designate a coordinator responsible for (Minn.
+The Chief of Police or the authorized designee are responsible for (Minn.
 Stat. § 626.8473; Minn.
 Stat. § 13.825):

-- (a) Establishing procedures for the security, storage, and maintenance of data and recordings. - 1.
-The coordinator should work with the Custodian of Records and the member assigned to coordinate the use, access, and release of protected information to ensure that procedures comply with requirements of the Minnesota Government Data Practices Act (MGDPA) and other applicable laws (Minn.
-Stat. § 13.01 et seq.) (see the Protected Information and the Records Maintenance and Release policies). - 2.
-The coordinator should work with the Custodian of Records to identify recordings that must be retained for a specific time frame under Minnesota law (e.g., firearm discharges, certain use of force incidents, formal complaints). - (b) Establishing procedures for accessing data and recordings. - 1.
-These procedures should include the process to obtain written authorization for access to non-public data by MPD members and members of other governmental entities and agencies. - (c) Establishing procedures for logging or auditing access. - (d) Establishing procedures for transferring, downloading, tagging, or marking events. - (e) Establishing an inventory of portable recorders including: - 1.
+- (a) Establishing procedures for the security, storage and maintenance of data and recordings. - (a) Coordinate the use, access and release of protected information to ensure that procedures comply with requirements of the Minnesota Government Data Practices Act (MGDPA) and other applicable laws (Minn.
+Stat. § 13.01 et seq.)
+(See the Protected Information and the Records Maintenance and Release policies). - (b) Establishing procedures for accessing data and recordings. - 1.
+These procedures should include the process to obtain written authorization for access to non-public data by MPD members and members of other governmental entities and agencies.

+- (c) Establishing procedures for logging or auditing access. - (d) Establishing procedures for transferring, downloading, tagging or marking events. - (e) Establishing an inventory of portable recorders including: - 1.
 Total number of devices owned or maintained by the Mapleton Police Department. - 2.
 Daily record of the total number deployed and used by members and, if applicable, the precinct or district in which the devices were used. - 3.
 Total amount of recorded audio and video data collected by the devices and maintained by the Mapleton Police Department. - (f) Preparing the biennial audit required by Minn.
 Stat. § 13.825, Subd.
-9. - (g) Notifying the Bureau of Criminal Apprehension (BCA) in a timely manner when new equipment is obtained by the Mapleton Police Department that expands the type or scope of surveillance capabilities of the department's portable recorders. - (h) Ensuring that this Portable Audio/Video Recorders Policy is posted on the Department website.
+9. - (g)